This post may contain affiliate links. See full disclosure here.

 After trying a purchased bottle, and paying the insane cost of the purchased bottle (upwards of $3.00), I knew it would be home brewing for me.

 I ordered a SCOBY (Symbiotic Culture Of Bacteria and Yeast) from Cultures For Health.
 The SCOBY includes instructions to turn this funny looking little thing (SCOBY or commonly called “mother”) into a delicious beverage by combining sweet tea, ‘starter’ kombucha, and the mother.

-Back in 2009 when I ordered mine it did not arrive dehydrated but instead came with ‘starter’ kombucha.
-Now when you order your SCOBY will arrive dehydrated and you’ll re-hydrate to make your first batch using sweet tea, vinegar and the dehydrated SCOBY.
+Back in 2009 when I ordered mine, it did not arrive dehydrated but instead came with ‘starter’ kombucha.
+Now when you order, your SCOBY will arrive dehydrated and you’ll rehydrate it to make your first batch, using sweet tea, vinegar, and the dehydrated SCOBY.
 Don’t be dissuaded by this!
 It’s totally worth the wait. 🙂

 After the first brew is completed, I’ll sometimes do a second ferment.
-This is a great way to get even more fizz and add some different flavor.
+This is a great way to get even more fizz and add some different flavors.

 My favorite second ferment flavor addition is about 1/4 cup of lemon juice and a 1/2 knob of grated ginger per quart.
 YUM!